paulhedlund/2018GISLIS/Exercises/widget2.md

      ![](img/ex2/widg2_pc15.png)

 25)	That’s it!
-If you have some time remaining play with modifying the widget.
-Look into the ESRI libraries contained in the **widget.js** file.
-Guides on this can be found on the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/3/jsapi/) website.
+If you have some time remaining try the final exercise that adds charts to this widget.